J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - trimmomatic (https://github.com/usadellab/Trimmomatic)
 - seqkit (https://github.com/shenwei356/seqkit)
 #### Other Variables:
 - raw_illumina_reads_dir: Full path to the folder with the Illumina read files.
-Data available on the NCBI: SRRXXXXXX
+Data available on the Bioproject: PRJNA1041389
 - raw_illumina_1: Identifier for the Left reads, located at the end of the file
 - raw_illumina_2: Identifier for the Left reads, located at the end of the file
 - Illumina_adapters: Full path to a fasta file with Illumina adapters.
 File TruSeq3-PE-2.fa, included as trimmomatic's installation.